 Numerical values are configured using a slider.
 The syntax is:

-minValue and maxValue can also be replaced by -
+minValue and maxValue can also be represented by -

 which means unlimited.